jayrambhia/Tooltip/README.md

  To avoid this eye sore, you may use `SCALE_AND_FADE`, it does `SCALE` and `FADE` so the poor effect is not visible.

  `REVEAL` uses Circular Reveal and hence is supported for API 21 and above.

+### CoordinatorLayout and Anchored Views

+ When a view(eg. FAB) is anchored to another view in the CoordinatorLayout and you try to draw a tooltip as that view as anchor, it doesn't work properly.
+I'm assuming that CoordinatorLayout first draws fab and them moves?
+I don't know.
+ Anyway, an `onPreDrawListener` listener has been added and once the event is received, tooltip is laid out.
+ By default, this method is not performed.
+To perform this method, use `checkForPreDraw(true)` while creating the builder.

 ### Future Work